 How to take care of the eyes after blepharoplasty?

-The most important factor is sun protection.
+Sun protection is imperative.
 After a surgery the eyes are extremely sensitive – wear high SPF sunglasses to ensure the healing tissue isn’t irritated by the sun rays.
 Such a prophylaxis also prolongs the effects of the procedure.
 Furthermore, lubricating ointments/cold compresses/gauze can be continued until not needed anymore.